 Read our full Hisense H8G Quantum Series review.

 Amazon's Fire TV Edition TVs are often the first to go on sale whenever Amazon has a discount event, making them some of the most affordable and popular TVs on the market.
-But if you want the best Amazon Fire TV, it's got to be the Insignia 4K Ultra HD Fire TV Edition (2020 model).
+But if you want the best Amazon Fire TV, it's got to be the Insignia F30 Fire TV Edition (2020 model).
 With the 55-inch model selling for $429 at regular price, it's one of the most affordable 4K sets out there.
-The Insignia also outclasses other ultra-budget TVs (including the 2020 Toshiba 4K Fire TV Edition) with a decent port selection and decent performance, which is more than we can say for many of the other competing cheap TVs.
+The Insignia also outclasses other ultra-budget TVs with a fair port selection and decent performance, which is more than we can say for many of the other competing cheap TVs.

 While it's true that you get what you pay for – the performance isn't top-of-the-line; the gaming support is middling; and the Fire TV platform is a little too Amazon-centric for our liking – it's still a great option for casual viewers, and it's priced to sell.

-Read our full Insignia 4K Ultra HD Fire TV Edition (2020 model) review.
+Read our full Insignia F30 Fire TV Edition (2020 model) review.

 If low prices are what you're after, then the Vizio V-Series (2020 model) might be just the budget-friendly 4K smart TV you're after.
 With exceptional affordability, decent smarts from Vizio's SmartCast software and great gaming capabilities, it's a fantastic bargain, even when it's not on sale – and it frequently is, with steep discounts occurring throughout the year.